Prince of Persia 2: The Shadow and the Flame: Plot

 The game takes place eleven days after the events of the first game.
 During this period, the Prince was hailed as a hero who defeated the evil Jaffar.
-He turns down all riches and instead asks for the Princess' hand in marriage as his reward, to which the Sultan of Persia reluctantly agrees.
+He turns down all riches and instead asks for the hand of the Princess in marriage as his reward, to which the Sultan of Persia reluctantly agrees.
 The game begins as the Prince enters the royal courts of the palace.
 Before he enters, his appearance changes into that of a beggar.
 Nobody recognizes him and, when he attempts to speak with the Princess, a man who shares his appearance (Jaffar, who is magically disguised) emerges from the shadows, ordering him to be thrown out.
 With guards pursuing him, the Prince jumps through a window and flees the city by way of a ship.

 Falling asleep on the ship, the Prince dreams of a mysterious woman who asks the Prince to come to her.
 At this time, the ship is struck by lightning, cast by Jaffar.
 When the Prince regains consciousness, he finds himself on the shore of a foreign island.
 He comes to a cave full of reanimated human skeletons that fight him.
 He finally escapes on a magic carpet.
 In the meantime, in Persia, Jaffar seizes the throne in the guise of the Prince.
 The Princess falls ill under Jaffar's spell of gradual death.

 The magic carpet takes the Prince to the ruins of Basra filled with screaming flying goblin heads, snakes and traps.
-Arriving at what appears to have once been a throne room, the Prince loses consciousness and the mysterious woman, revealed to be his mother, appears again.
-She explains that the Prince is of a royal lineage and the only survivor of the massacre by "armies of darkness".
-She implores him to avenge the fallen.
+Arriving at what appears to have once been a throne room, the Prince loses consciousness after touching a sword on the ground and has another vision.
+The mysterious woman, revealed to be his mother, appears again.
+She explains that the Prince is of a royal lineage, the only survivor of the massacre by "armies of darkness" after his parents sacrificed their own lives to save him, and that the sword belonged to his father.
+She implores him to take the sword and avenge the fallen.

 The Prince rides a magical horse to a red temple, inhabited by warrior monks wearing bird headdresses.
 There, he finds that the shadow, created in the events of the original game, can now leave his body at his will.
 He wields his shadow to obtain the magic flame of the temple, at which point the bird warriors kneel before him.
 He flies back to Persia on the magic horse and confronts Jaffar.
 With the shadow and the flame, the Prince burns Jaffar, killing him for good.

-With Jaffar's spell broken, the Princess awakens.
+With Jaffar's spell broken, the Princess awakens and the couple rejoice with their love for each other.
 The Prince orders the scattering of Jaffar's ashes.
 The game ends on a cliffhanger when an old witch is shown watching the happy couple through a crystal ball.
 According to Jordan Mechner, the plot of the old witch and the "armies of darkness" were set to be resolved in a sequel, which never came.